mikekeith52/scalecast/README.md

 ## Contribute
 **The following contributions are needed (contact mikekeith52@gmail.com)**
-1. Documentation moved to a proper website with better organization
+1. Documentation moved to a proper website with better organization5
+2. Confidence intervals for all models (need to be consistently derived and able to toggle on/off or at different levels (95%, 80%, etc.)
-2. More examples, blog posts, and getting the word out
+3. More examples, blog posts, and getting the word out
-3. Error/issue reporting
+4. Error/issue reporting
-4. Better source code documentation
+5. Better source code documentation
-5. More efficient source code without sacrficing dynamic results
+6. More efficient source code without sacrficing dynamic results